andrew-emil/surgery-website/backend/routes/roles.md

 - The `permissions` array should contain valid permission actions.
 - The "Admin" role is excluded from listing operations.
 - Deleting a role will also update associated users to remove that role.
+- A role cannot be its own parent.